-BIM24465 - Mutual trading: allowable expenditure: judicial guidance on apportionment
+BIM24465 - Meaning of trade: mutual trading and members clubs: allowable expenditure: judicial guidance on apportionment

 In the case of The Carlisle and Silloth Golf Club v Smith [1913] 6TC48 & 198 Hamilton J rejected the so-called ‘marginal cost’ approach.
 Addressing the problem of determining the quantum of assessment, Hamilton J tells us at page 58: